qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 if you chose the option ``Allow adding new features`` in the :menuselection:`Properties --> Attributes Form` menu of the airport layer.

-Child layer can be used also with the :ref:`select_by_value` tool in order to select features of the parent layer depending on children attributes.
+The child layer can also be used in the :ref:`select_by_value` tool in order to select features of the parent layer based on attributes of their children.

 As an example, the :ref:`figure_select_by_value` selects all the regions where the altitude of the airports is greater than 500 meters above sea level.